Status of Community Health Services in Kenya

 Conclusion

 Community health services are critical in improving health outcomes, particularly in underserved areas.
-However, the sector faces several challenges, including inadequate coverage, lack of remuneration for CHVs, inadequate training and supervision, and retention challenges.
-To address these challenges, all counties should strive to achieve 100% CHS coverage, CHVs should be remunerated regularly, and the government should provide adequate training and supervision.
-Retention can be improved by providing CHVs with adequate support.
+However, the sector faces several challenges, including inadequate coverage, lack of remuneration for CHPs, inadequate training and supervision, and retention challenges.
+To address these challenges, all counties should strive to achieve 100% CHS coverage, CHPs should be remunerated regularly, and the government should provide adequate training and supervision.
+Retention can be improved by providing CHPs with adequate support.
 By addressing these challenges, CHS in Kenya can continue to play a crucial role in improving health outcomes and reducing health inequalities.

 Leave a Reply